-With a YMT Card, you can enjoy 12 months unlimited access to York Castle Museum, York Art Gallery for a whole year, discounts in our shops and cafes, invitations to private views and more…
+With a YMT Card, you can enjoy unlimited access to York Castle Museum, the Yorkshire Museum and York Art Gallery for a whole year, discounts in our shops and cafes, invitations to private views and more…

 YMT Card: £22 / £20 by annual Direct Debit

 Access YMT Card: £11 / £10 by annual Direct Debit**

-* Up to four children free per one paying adult.
+*Up to four children free per one paying adult.
 Additional children aged 5-16 will be charged at £4 per child.
-Under 5s are free.

-**Our Access YMT Cards and Tickets are for visitors who are able to demonstrate that they are either aged 17-24 or in receipt of Pension Credit or Universal Credit (that’s Income-Related Employment and Support Allowance, Income–based Job Seeker’s Allowance, or Income Support).
-Evidence may be required.
-York Museums Trust is an independent charity, we need to raise funds but we are also committed to providing access to everybody.
+**Our Access YMT Cards and Tickets are for visitors who are able to demonstrate that they are either aged 17-24 or in receipt of Pension Credit, Income-Related Employment and Support Allowance, Income-Based Job Seeker’s Allowance, or Income Support.
+York Museums Trust is a charity which is committed to providing access to everybody.

-The above prices do not apply to group bookings of ten or more – click here for information on group bookings.
+The above prices do not apply to group bookings of ten or more.
+YMT Cards are not eligible for group bookings.